 Locate the green flag in the upper right corner of the Scratch window.
-When you click on this
+When you click on this flag, your program will run.

 Try replacing the "when [flag] clicked" block with the "when [space] key pressed" block.
 Do this by deleting the "when [flag] clicked" block first.
 To delete, you need to move the blocks below the "when